osrn/lazy-ledger/README.md

 - allocate 90% to voters, 10% to reserve address between 2022-08-15T00:00:00.000Z and 2022-08-22T00:00:00.000Z, paying every 6 hours at 10 minutes past UTC.
 - allocate 50% to voters, 50% to reserve address after 2022-08-22T00:00:00.000, paying every 24 hours at 00:10 UTC

 Payment plans work with milestone logic: higher index properties override the lower ones, where an effective plan is produced against the height and timestamp for a given forged block.

+> Always consider when your plan will be making payments should you ever need to execute `solar snapshot:truncate|rollback` for your relay independent of the network; as this will revert the plugin database to rollback height after relay restart, along with the settlement markers; which may lead to double payments for previously forged blocks.
+Making a DB backup ahead is the recommended practice before any such destructive operation.

 ### Sample configuration
 ```json